Parallels/RAS-PowerShell/Custom-Provider-Framework/README.md

 # Samples

-The repository includes several sample implementations to help you understand and build Custom Provider integrations.
+The repository includes several sample implementations to help you understand and build Custom Provider Framework integrations.

 | Sample | Description |
 |---|---|